MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 ### Error
 Access to the path `'\\...\agent\assets\StandAloneSetup-76308-1.zip'` is denied.

-**Reason**
-The file share specified in local agent configuration is not valid.
+**Reason:** The file share specified in the local agent configuration is not valid.

-**Steps**
-Complete the following steps to resolve the error.
+**Steps:** Complete the following steps to resolve the error.
 1. Verify that the specified share exists.
 2. Verify that the local agent user has full permission on the share.
 The local agent user is the DNS name specified in ConfigTemplate.xml in the following section.